Dogs and cats under one roof

 The dog lunges at them to play, and it freaks them out.
 I think the dog just wants to play with them.
 What should I do to get them to all live together peacefully?

-The cats don’t see your dog as a “scary pit bull”; they see him as the unstable energy he projects, so we have to make sure we empower the cats by lowering the energy of the dog.
+The cats don’t see your dog as a “scary pit bull”; they see him as the unstable energy he projects, so you have to make sure to empower the cats by lowering the energy of the dog.
 That means that whenever the puppy is around the cats, he is in a low-level energy state.
 That means the puppy has to be vigorously exercised before he comes and meets and greets the cats.
 That way, the cats will begin to sense a softer energy coming from the puppy.

 Stay calm and assertive,